hyegod/hyegod/README.md

 - 💬 Ask me about daily life
 - 📫 How to reach me: godfarreliotn@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm Waiting
+- ⚡ Fun fact: I'm Waiting For Her To Come To Me